-Geofencing ensures Direct Service Providers (DSPs) can only clock-in when physically located at an approved service address.
+Geofencing ensures caregivers can only clock in when physically located at an approved service address.
 It uses GPS to confirm the DSP is within a set radius of the scheduled location.

 This prevents remote clock-ins, reduces fraud, and improves billing accuracy—especially for EVV-required services.